alkhachatryan/alkhachatryan/README.md

 ## About me
-I'm a software development engineer.
+I'm a Laravel Certified software development engineer.
 I like to work with Laravel, NodeJS and Python.
 I love Linux Kernel based OSs such as Ubuntu and CentOS.
 I'm open-source development enthusiast.